PaulHex6/Table-AI/README.md

 | Parameter 1    | Apple        | Red            | Round        | An edible fruit.                | Due to the presence of anthocyanins.  | Apple is round for uniform growth.    |
 | Parameter 2    | Banana       | Yellow         | Long         | A tropical fruit.               | Due to the presence of carotenoids.   | Bananas grow long for better sunlight |
 | Parameter 3    | Grape        | Purple         | Ball         | A small, juicy fruit.           | Due to anthocyanin pigments.          | Grapes are round for easy consumption.|

+### **URL Fetching**:

+If any parameter value starts with http:// or https://, TableGen AI will automatically fetch the content of the web page, extract the unformatted text, and return it as the parameter value.

 ### **Explanation**: